Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \subsubsection{Content triggering safety mechanisms}

-Lastly, as part of RQ1, we investigate which types of content are more likely to trigger the LLM safety mechanisms by analysing two types of information: \textit{news frames} and \textit{entities} contained in the disinformation narratives within the prompts provided as input to the models (see \autoref{sec:complementary_metrics_appendix} for further details).
+Lastly, as part of RQ1, we investigate which types of content are more likely to trigger the LLM safety mechanisms by analysing two types of information: \textit{news frames} and \textit{entities} contained in the disinformation narratives within the prompts provided as input to the models (see \autoref{sec:automatic_eval_appendix} for further details).
 These help identify both general topics and individual references that elicit disclaimers or refusals from the eight LLMs.
 In particular, \autoref{fig:framings_per_behaviour} shows the jailbreak, disclaimer and refusal rates for the eight news frames considered.

-As can be observed, disclaimer rates remain relatively consistent across different news frames.
+As can be observed, disclaimer rates remain relatively consistent across different news frames, and malformed output rates are nearly flat (12.7\% to 14.2\%), confirming that output validity does not vary with the topic of the narrative.
 However, refusal rates vary most noticeably, with \textbf{religious, health-safety and crime-related frames eliciting the highest refusal rates}.
-In contrast, \textbf{justice and economy-related frames have the highest jailbreak rates}.
+In contrast, \textbf{economy and justice-related frames have the highest jailbreak rates}.
 This could be explained by the less emotionally charged or controversial nature of the latter frames as compared to those of the former frames.
 These observations point to potential weak spots in current LLM safeguards, where harmful content can be produced with less resistance.

 Common named entities mentioned in disinformation prompts are shown in \autoref{tab:behaviour-per-entity}.
-The findings indicate that \textbf{named entities associated with sensitive or politically charged topics tend to trigger the models' safety mechanisms more frequently}, with entities such as Zelensky, Adolf Hitler, and Nazism eliciting refusals in over 50\% of the prompts in which they appear.
+The findings indicate that \textbf{named entities associated with sensitive or politically charged topics tend to trigger the models' safety mechanisms more frequently}, with entities such as Zelensky, Adolf Hitler, and Nazism eliciting refusals in nearly half (47\%) of the prompts in which they appear.
 In contrast, disinformation prompts referencing \textbf{media and journalism-related entities} (such as Denzel Washington, Jim Porter, and WKRG) more often lead to disclaimers rather than outright refusals.
+At the level of individual narratives, \autoref{sec:narratives_apx} lists the ten most-refused and ten most-jailbroken narratives across all models.
+The most-refused narratives are dominated by defamatory or extreme claims, whereas the most-jailbroken are comparatively low-harm, mundane news items, consistent with the frame-level and entity-level patterns above.